JingzeTian/JingzeTian.github.io/content/project/example3-HCIX/index.md

 ## 1. Achievements:

-With the guidance of Assistant Prof. Mingming Fan, I led a research team and conducted a user study aimed at improving VR accessibility for people with motor impairments, specifically those with Spinal Muscular Atrophy, using participatory design.
+1. With the guidance of [Prof. Mingming Fan](https://www.mingmingfan.com/), I led a research team and conducted a user study aimed at improving VR accessibility for people with motor impairments, specifically those with Spinal Muscular Atrophy, using **participatory design**.

-As the first author, my paper titled "Designing Gaze-Assisted Upper-Body Gesture Interaction with and for People with Spinal Muscular Atrophy in VR" has been submitted to CHI'24.
+2. As the first author, my paper titled "Designing Gaze-Assisted Upper-Body Gesture Interaction with and for People with Spinal Muscular Atrophy in VR" has been submitted to **CHI'24**.

 ## 2. Timeline: